G-S9N6DX06CF

-This prestigious title has been earned because this animal's tenacity.
+This prestigious title has been earned because of this animal's tenacity.

 This little creature will munch honey from the African ‘killer bee’ hives and not think twice about eating venomous snakes.
 They have also been seen taking on a pride of lions.